aipd-wdim332/aipd-wdim332.github.com/README.md

     <code>rake profile name="John Smith"</code>
 This will generate a new post in the /_posts directory with some additional settings to help with new layouts and categorization.
+I've also created some default files in the /_layouts directory and /_includes/dev directory that will allow us to style up our posts correctly.
+A new page in the / folder that lists only profiles has also been added.

 ## Guidelines